super7ramp/croiseur/doc/how-to/Plug-a-presenter.md

 2. Inside `croiseur` source tree

-The first way is simpler to set up but requires a distribution of `croiseur` and manual manipulations to test the integration of the solver plugin inside `croiseur`.
+The first way is simpler to set up but requires a distribution of `croiseur` and manual manipulations to test the integration of the presenter plugin inside `croiseur`.

-The second way is heavier to set up but allows to more comfortably test and debug the solver plugin when run by `croiseur`.
+The second way is heavier to set up but allows to more comfortably test and debug the presenter plugin when run by `croiseur`.

 > A presenter is a module which presents the output of the `croiseur` service to the user.
 It is
 > not necessarily bound to a specific controller - i.e. it can be an independent visualizer of the